-An upper-eyelid blepharoplasty is usually performed under a local anaesthetic that is injected in your eyelids.
-Dr Fotouhi will make a cut on the natural skin crease just above your eyelid.
-They will remove any excess skin and fat that is pushing through the muscle.
+An upper-eyelid blepharoplasty is typically performed under a local anaesthetic that is injected in your eyelids.
+Our doctor, Dr Fotouhi will make a cut on the natural skin crease just above your eyelid and will remove any excess skin and fat that is pushing through the muscle.

 Dr Fotouhi will make a cut along the rim of your eyelid below your eyelashes or through your conjunctiva (internally) to just beyond the outside edge of your eye.
 He will remove any excess skin, and remove or redistribute any fat that is pushing through the muscle (fat transposition).

-The results of a blepharoplasty can last for up to 10 years.
+The results of blepharoplasty is long-lasting and can last for up to 10 years.

-For the patients whose Visual field is affected by their heavy eyelids, there might be a possibility of medicare rebate for their procedure for up to 100%.
+Please note: For the patients whose visual field is affected by their heavy eyelids, there might be a possibility of medicare rebate for their procedure for up to 100%.
 Please talk to your Doctor for further information.

-Like any other surgery, some complications can be serious and can even cause death.
+Blepharoplasty is like any other surgery, where some complications can be serious and can even cause death.

 Less common (specific) complications include: